Bharti Airtel: Signature tune

+Awards and Recognitions

+Bharti Airtel has been featured in Forbes Asia's Fab 50 list, rated amongst the best-performing companies in the world in the BusinessWeek IT 100 list 2007, and voted as India's most innovative company in a survey by The Wall Street Journal.

 Controversies

 Net neutrality debate

 In February 2014, Gopal Vittal, CEO of Airtel's India operations, said that companies offering free messaging apps like Skype, Line and WhatsApp should be regulated similar to telecom operators.
 In August 2014, TRAI rejected a proposal from telecom companies to make messaging application firms share part of their revenue with the carriers or the government.
 In November 2014, TRAI began investigating if Airtel was implementing preferential access by offering special internet packs which allowed WhatsApp and Facebook data at rates that were lower than its standard data rates.
 The statements of Chua Sock Koong, Group CEO of Singtel and also a shareholder (32.15%) of Bharti Airtel share similar statements about the Anti-Net Neutrality position.

 In December 2014, Airtel changed its service terms for 2G and 3G data packs so that VoIP data was excluded from the set amount of free data.
 A standard data charge of ₹0.04 per 10 KB for 3G service and ₹0.10 per 10 KB (more than ₹10 thousand for 1 GB) for 2G service was levied on VoIP data.
 A few days later, Airtel announced a separate internet pack for VoIP apps, it offered 75 MB for ₹75 with a validity of 28 days.
 The TRAI chief Rahul Khullar said that Airtel cannot be held responsible for violating net neutrality because India has no regulation that demands net neutrality.
 Airtel's move faced criticism on social networking sites like Facebook, Twitter and Reddit.
 Later on 29 December 2014, Airtel announced that it would not be implementing the planned changes, pointing out that there were reports that TRAI would be soon releasing a consultation paper on the issue.

 In April 2015, Airtel announced the "Airtel Zero" scheme.
 Under the scheme, app firms will sign a contract and Airtel will provide the apps for free to its customers.
 The reports of Flipkart, an e-commerce firm, joining the "Airtel Zero" scheme drew negative response.
 People began to give the one-star rating to its app on Google Play.
 Following the protest, Flipkart decided to pull out of Airtel Zero.
 The e-commerce giant confirmed the news in an official statement, saying, "We will be walking away from the ongoing discussions with Airtel for their platform Airtel Zero."

 In October 2016, India's telecom regulator TRAI recommended imposing a combined penalty of ₹3050 crore on three mobile network operators — Vodafone, Bharti Airtel and Idea Cellular — for denying interconnection to Reliance Jio Infocomm (Jio), the latest entrant into India's telecom service.